John's Walk: Introduction

-One recent algorithm which avoids rounding the body is known as projected Langevin Monte Carlo \cite{bubeck2015sampling}, and uses a discretization of Langevin diffusion with a projection of each step onto the body if necessary.
-This algorithm mixes in $\Otilde(n^7)$ steps from any starting point, but the complexity of each iteration depends additionally on the projection which may be costly for general bodies.
 Affine-invariant walks (i.e., geometric walks whose mixing time is invariant to such affine transformations) are another class of random walks which avoid the problem of rounding.
 One such random walk is known as Dikin Walk \cite{kannan2012random}, which uses uniform sampling from Dikin ellipsoids to make steps.
 Given a polytope with $m$ inequality constraints, the Dikin Walk mixes in $\Otilde(mn)$ steps from a warm start.
 This random walk was extended to general convex bodies equipped with a $\nu$-self-concordant barrier in \cite{narayanan2016randomized}, and mixes in $\Otilde(n^3\nu^2)$ steps from a warm start.
 For the case of a polytope, this implies that the Dikin walk equipped with the Lee-Sidford (LS) barrier \cite{lee2013path} mixes in $\Otilde(n^5)$ steps from a warm start, though at each step one must additionally compute the LS barrier which requires $O(nnz(A) + n^2)$ arithmetic operations, where $nnz(A)$ is the number of non-zeros in the matrix $A$ which defines the polytope.
+A significantly improved analysis of this walk was performed by \cite{chen2017fast}, and their algorithm reaches a total variation distance of $\epsilon$ from the uniform measure in $O\left(n^{2.5}\log^4\left(\frac{2m}{n}\right)\log\left(\frac{M}{\epsilon}\right)\right)$ steps from an $M$-warm start.
+Very recently, it was shown in \cite{Laddha} that for certain ``strongly self-concordant" barriers there is a Dikin walk that mixes in $\tilde{O}(n \tilde{\nu})$ where $\tilde{\nu}$ is related to the self-concordence parameter of the barrier.